 The Museum produces a wide variety of publications each year.
 These range from the new iPad application to traditional print materials, including Museum exhibition catalogues; the semi-annual calendar of exhibitions, programs, and events; the annual Writer's Eye anthology; and the Museum's annual report.
-Many printed publications are available here as downloadable PDF files.

 The Museum's guide to exhibitions and events is published twice a year; in August at the beginning of the fall season and in January covering the spring and summer programmming.

 For a copy of a Museum calendar, please contact Mai Pham.

 Realms of Earth and Sky app (iPhone or iPad iOS7)

 The Fralin is pleased to present an app enhancing Realms of Earth and Sky exhibition and catalogue.
 The app documents much of The Fralin's Indian painting collection and features catalogue entries by curators Daniel Ehnbom and Krista Gulbransen.
 As many of the exceptional works in The Fralin's collection remain unpublished, the app represents an important contribution to current study of Indian painting.